firebase/genkit/docs/evaluation.md

 # Evaluation

-Evaluations are a form of testing that helps you validate your LLM's responses and ensure they meet your quality bar.
+Evaluations are a form of testing that helps you validate the responses of your LLM and ensure they meet your quality standards.

 Firebase Genkit supports third-party evaluation tools through plugins, paired with powerful observability features that provide insight into the runtime state